DLoutres/Dockerized-Sentiment-Analysis/README.md

 The dataset used can be found here: https://www.kaggle.com/crowdflower/twitter-airline-sentiment

-We chose this dataset beacuse of its volume almost 15,000 tweet examples and also because we thought it would be interesting to learn about which American airline companies are more positive.
+We chose this dataset beacuse of its volume almost 15,000 tweet examples and also because we thought it would be interesting to see if a model train on tweets can be better to compare with reviews.

+Our web app is themed for movie reviews "Mugen train" from demon slayer.
+We want to know if every single person liked the movie.
+So when you enter something it will say if it is a positive, negative or neutral review.